fhur/toto-bongo/README.md

     $ unicorn

-#### on heroku

-Toto was designed to work well with [heroku](http://heroku.com), it makes the most out of it's state-of-the-art caching, by setting the _Cache-Control_ and _Etag_ HTTP headers.
-Deploying on Heroku is really easy, just get the heroku gem, create a heroku app with `heroku create`, and push with `git push heroku master`.

-    $ heroku create weblog
-    $ git push heroku master
-    $ heroku open

 ### configuration

 You can configure toto, by modifying the _config.ru_ file.
 For example, if you want to set the blog author to 'John Galt',